Skip to content

 Meshtastic works best when nodes are simple and infrastructure is deliberate.

-Most meshes fail not because of lack of nodes, but because of too many aggressive nodes in the wrong places.
-Choosing the correct role:
+Most meshes fail not because of a lack of nodes, but because of too many aggressive nodes in the wrong places.
+Choosing the correct role improves reliability, extends effective range, reduces collisions, and preserves battery life.

-If you do not have a specific reason to change the role, do not change it.
+If you don’t have a specific reason to change the role, don’t change it.
+The defaults are there for a reason.

 Comments